hujhax/austin-improv-wiki/Category/John Ratliff Duos.md

+---
+description: "John Ratliff has performed with a number of duos."
+---
 [[Performers/John Ratliff|John Ratliff]] has performed with a number of duos.
 The duos tend to favor slow, grounded scenework.

 ## Pages in category "John Ratliff Duos"